 We know that fund management firms can be insular, particularly in alternatives.
 Few take the time to consider fully how key stakeholders and counterparties perceive their firm.
 Perhaps you are different…but then again, perhaps not…

-Now is the time to reach out and investigate exactly how the market views you.
 And if you weren’t already convinced, here’s just 5 of the reasons why Managing Partners should be taking this more seriously and care about how the firm is perceived:

 A thoughtfully constructed and run perception study allows you to collect and analyse the opinions of all your key stakeholders and counterparties, an indication of the way the firm is perceived.
 This should always include a sample of current (and, where possible, past) staff and, dependent on the scope of your specific survey and your aims in undertaking it, should also include investors (including current and past LPs and prospective new investors); peers; portfolio companies; lenders; and other intermediaries and advisors.
 Each of these groups has valuable information for you, if you will only give them the opportunity to share it.

 Properly handled, the process will encourage participants to provide full and frank feedback.
 In other words, through a perception study, you can get to the truth of the market’s views, without the sugar coating.
 Interactions as part of this process have their sole focus on you as a firm, not a potential deal or fund commitment and can therefore go where other conversations cannot reach.